Wyoming vs Colorado Prediction — AI Finds CAN'T MISS CFB Lines & Props (Sep 20)

 Remi Robot Icon

-Remi, our AI sports algorithm, has been pouring over millions of data from every angle between the Cowboys and Buffaloes and using recursive machine learning and impressive AI to examine the data to a single cover probability.
+Remi, our AI sports algorithm, has been pouring over exorbitant amounts of data from every facet between the Cowboys and Buffaloes and using recursive machine learning and cutting-edge AI to boil down the data to a single cover probability.

-The Algorithm has been most fixated on the linear correlation of emphasis human bettors often put on coaching factors between a Cowboys team going up against a possibly improved Buffaloes team.
-In reality, the true game analytics appear to reflect a moderate lean against one Vegas line in particular.
+Remi has been most keyed in on the growing weight emotional bettors often put on Colorado’s strength factors between a Cowboys team going up against a possibly healthy Buffaloes team.
+It appears the true game analytics appear to reflect a moderate lean against one Vegas line specifically.

 Unlock this in-depth AI prediction and all of our CFB AI picks for FREE now.